Aps Careers | Physicist Profile

 Christina describes her career as very fulfilling, especially since she knows that her work helps ensure that veterans receive quality treatment.
 Christina has had the opportunity to present at national conferences and participate in research projects for NASA and the USDA.
 She has also received several promotions and accolades for her participation in engineering and physics projects.

-Advice for Students
+Advice for students

-Bring Humility
+Bring humility

 Christina’s job can be challenging at times: “You will be humbled on many occasions at some of the calculations and theory that you are expected to know,” she says.
 “Be encouraged knowing that many have come before you with the same challenges, and find strength knowing that you will also excel as they did,” she says.

-Focus on and Surpass Your Goals
+Focus on and surpass your goals

 In her spare time, Christina judges for the Louisiana Regional Science and Engineering Fair.
 She tells students to stay focused and always go above and beyond what is expected.
 “Remain in competition with your best self,” she says.

-She also expounds on the numerous career possibilities within physics, citing research, development, project management, teaching, sales, applications and support as just a few options.
+She also expounds on the numerous career possibilities within physics, citing research, development, project management, teaching, sales, applications, and support as just a few options.
 “There are endless opportunities for careers in physics,” she says.

-Interested in Becoming a Medical Physicist?
+Interested in becoming a medical physicist?

-Albin is a medical physicist working at Mercy Cancer Center in Ohio.
+Albin Gonzalez Profile - Albin is a medical physicist working at Mercy Cancer Center in Ohio.
 Find out how his career is similar to and different from Christina's.

-American Association of Physicists in Medicine Website
+More information from American Association of Physicists in Medicine (AAPM)